code-and-co/codeandcodotcom/_posts/2018-05-07-venture-development.markdown

 layout: post
 permalink: /careers/:title/
 title: 'Careers at code & co.
 Labs | Venture Development Intern'
+description: "Joining code & co.
+Labs as Venture Development Intern is a unique opportunity for entrepreneurs.
+You will help us build a new venture from scratch.
+You will work hand in hand with our software engineering, UX & product teams to help turn an idea into a product, and a product into a successful company."

 job_title: 'Venture Development Intern (Labs)'
 subtitle: 'We are looking for a hungry and ambitious entrepreneurial talent who wants to scale ventures with us.'